 Every security team has incident response playbooks.
 Most of them live in Word docs, PDF binders, or wikis that nobody opens until something is already on fire.

 When a breach happens at 2 AM, scrolling through 40 pages to find the next step is not a plan.
-That’s why I built Playbook Forge: it takes written incident response procedures and turns them into interactive visual flowcharts.
+That’s why I built Playbook Forge: it takes written incident response procedures and turns them into interactive visual flowcharts you can actually execute step by step.

 The Problem with Text-Based Playbooks